 Draw your shoulder blades back and down, keeping elbows tucked close to your body.
 It’s important to practice good form consistently to avoid injury and yield greater results.

-These pushups are great for beginners; they are performed by supporting the lower body on the knees instead of the toes.
+The modified push-up is a great option for beginners.
+This type of push-up is performed by supporting the lower body on the knees instead of the toes.

 The Wide Push-Up

 Start from a normal push-up position but spread your hands wider than shoulder length.
 This will force your chest to do most of the work.